CubeFlix/scp-coghaz-maker/README.md

 # SCP Cognitohazard Generator

 An SCP cognitohazard generator.
 Run `py galileo.py` or run `galileo.exe` to start.
+Type `.generate mykillagent.png` to generate an image.

 You can make a custom image with Python using:
 ```
 import coghaz